 One of my biggest gripes is the way that on a Windows machine, you have absolutely no control over what programs can steal focus from you.
 Or the number of times I have launched a program only to have to restart it immediately because an update needs to be applied right then.
 The lack of dedicated desktop spaces has also really annoyed me over the years, constantly alt-tabbing or rearranging windows to get to programs into the same view.
-I’m pretty lucky because I get to work on a 22inch screen at 1680×1050 both at work and at home.
+I’m pretty lucky because I get to work on a 22inch screen at 1680×1050 both at work and at home with my gaming desk where I keep everything organized.
 I can view two browser windows side by side and see both page contents displayed without scrolling.
 There are far too many little things that make you stop your task just in order to “manage” your desktop.
 Life is not perfect on the Mac OS X either, but the tools provided for manage your development experience are far easier to cope with.

 All this does seem like a lot of work right?
 Well you’re right: it is.
 But, when I stopped to think about how much time I spend in front of a computer, it became perfectly clear to me that staring at something that annoyed the hell out of me for 12-14 hours a day would probably drive me mad.
-In any other profession, you would be considered foolish not to use the best tool for the job.
+In any other profession, you would be considered foolish not to use the best tool for the job and if you are not a tech expert and do not know how to keep good care of it, Computer Repair Plano can handle all repairs for you.
 Sure a carpenter can use a number 2 Roberston screwdriver to put a cabinet together and it will do a fine job, but why not use a drill driver for most of the work and get the job done quicker and with less risk of suffering long term RSI damage.
 Clicking the same five buttons every time I wanted to upload a file was just plain stupid.
 I now just drop the file on a Transmit droplet and move on.
 Good Times!